-HPV Series Completion (Phase 2) Begins March 2018
+HPV Vaccine Series Completion

-HPV Series Initiation Project Below This Point
+Lessons Learned from the HPV Series Initiation Project

 QUESTION: What was the most effective strategy you were able to implement that helped with HPV vaccine initiation/completion rates?

 - Never mention HPV last in a list.
 “Today you’re getting Tdap, HPV, and Menactra” .

 - Providing parents with proof of long-term studies showing vaccine efficacy and safety.

 - CDC handout given to refusing parents, then followed-up with a call.

 - Vignette written by father whose daughter had cervical cancer at age 23.

 - Emphasize it is a Cancer Prevention vaccine.
 Get it now and only get 2 shots.